下載 PDF 格式 （中文）

 Dear Prayer Partners,

-- Please pray for the on-going Bible study meetings in northern Cape Town and in Stellenbosch.
+- Please pray for the two new ministry opportunities in Cape Town.

 - Please continue to pray for our safety as we travel to different cities and towns.